Refinancing with Earnest

 One key way to keep repayment costs down postgraduation is to refinance your student loan debt.

 When you refinance, you take out a new loan to pay off one or more student loans.
-Doing so allows you to secure a lower interest rate or better repayment term on your Mississippi student loans.
+You may qualify for a lower interest rate or better repayment term on your Mississippi student loans.
 You could also consolidate multiple loans so you only need to worry about one monthly payment.

 But there are many pros and cons of refinancing to consider.
 While you could get a lower interest rate and have your loans consolidated into a single monthly payment, you could lose federal benefits, including forbearance and deferment options, IDR plans, and student loan forgiveness programs.